 After completing the drying process, the tree has to be cleaned to remove any excess materials from the drilled holes.
 Take out the mold seams, and remove any other additional marks that were made in the clay.
 For cleaning, you can use a sponge and water.
 Be careful not to take out any intricate details of the tree itself.

 Once the tree has been properly cleaned it is now ready for its first kiln firing procedure.
 Burn it for about 4 hours at approximately 2000 degrees Fahrenheit in three stages.
 After the furnace has been shut off, the tree(s) must be allowed to cool off before being taken out.
 The period of cooling should be approximately 8 – 10 hours before opening the kiln and another 30 – 60 minutes with the lid of the kiln open before removing the tree(s).
 These fired pieces are commonly referred to as ceramic bisque.

 After baking, you can now glaze the tree with 2 – 4 paint coats which all depends on the color and style of your preference.
 Every paint coat must be allowed to dry completely before the next one is applied.

 After glazing or painting the ceramic tree check for any errors and repair them.
 If you want the Christmas decoration to have snow, an extra snow glaze should be applied during this time.

-After going through this process of putting this article together, I have a new found respect for businesses that sell ceramic Christmas trees.
+After going through this process of putting this article together, I have a new found respect for businesses that sell ceramic Xmas trees.
 Building these ceramic ornaments aren’t a walk in the park, and it takes a lot of time.
-Now I understand why some businesses charge between $60 – $100 and sometimes even more for a ceramic Christmas tree.
+Now I understand why some businesses charge between $60 – $100 and sometimes even more for one of these trees.